A fix for users of Python 2.6 or 2.7 when installing PyMix:

 bearings:

-heading, a list of headings (degrees)
+heading, a list of headings (degrees)and distances:

 range, a list of distances in two directions (metres)